Charleston Gulls: 1905 to 1908: South Atlantic League

 Charleston played the 1906 season under player-manager Robert Pender, who came to the Sea Gulls having managed the Baton Rouge Red Sticks for the previous three seasons, winning one Cotton States League championship.
 Pended had started his minor league playing career in 1886.

 Continuing play in the Class C level South Atlantic League in 1906, Charleston ended the season placing fifth in the six-team league.
 With a final record of 48–61, Charleston ended the season 22.0 games behind the first place Savannah Indians in the final league standings as no playoff was held.
 Playing first base at age 39, player-manager Bob Pender batted .211 for the Sea Gulls in 109 games.
 Following the season, Pender left Charleston and became manager of the Norfolk Tars, where he led the Tars to the 1907 Virginia League championship.
 After serving as the player-manager the prior season, third baseman Pat Tibald remained with Charleston, where hd batted .170 with 15 stolen bases in 85 games and 305 at bats for Charleston at age 32.

 Pitcher Roy Evans played for Charleston in 1906 at age 32.
 Prior to his season with the Sea Gulls, Evans had previously pitched in the major leagues.
 Evans won 29 games with a 3.66 ERA in 84 total major league games, appearing with the St. Louis Browns (1897), Louisville Colonels (1897), Washington Senators (1898–1899), New York Giants (1902), Brooklyn Superbas (1902–1903) and St. Louis Browns (1903).
 Following his baseball career, Evans was initially believed to have died in the 1915 Galveston Hurricane.
 However, in 1920 he was found and embroiled in legal troubles that saw him sentenced to prison for bigamy.
 Evans charged and convicted after he was evidently married to at least four different women simultaneously.
-He served less than two years in federal prison at Levenworth before his release on June 22, 1922.
+He served less than two years in federal prison at Leavenworth before his release on June 22, 1922.
 His life after his release from prison is unknown.